Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Parameter inference and model selection on simulated signals

-We recover these injections using different templates as shown in Table~\ref{tab:injections}.
-We make two choices for the parameters $\theta$ corresponding to the two cases shown in Figs.~ \ref{fig:whitening_21gtemplate-1} and \ref{fig:whitening_14ftemplate}.
-The most relevant difference between these two simulations is the aggressiveness of the $\omega_0$ used to obtain $h(t)$.
-As mentioned in the previous section, in the first case we find that this does not subtract significant power from the portion of the signal falling into the Advanced LIGO sensitive band while in the second it does.
-The expectation is that for the first case, results obtained through $\Psi_4$ and all $h_{\text{F}}$-based analyses will be very similar; while in the second those based on filtered waveforms will differ significantly.
-Also, as shown in the previous section, if our $\Psi_4$ formalism is equivalent to the classical one based on strain, results obtained through the injection and recovery of $(\delta^{2}h_{\text{F/NF}})(t)$ and $h_{\text{F/NF}}(t)$ should be exactly equal, modulo the uncertainty associated to the sampling of the likelihood throughout the parameter space.
+We recover these injections using different types of templates, as shown in Table~\ref{tab:injections}.
+We make two choices for the parameters $\theta$, corresponding to the two cases shown in Figs.~ \ref{fig:whitening_21gtemplate-1} and \ref{fig:whitening_14ftemplate}.
+These correspond to parameters consistent with GW190521 and the trigger S200114f under our $\Psi_4$ formalism.
+The most relevant difference between the corresponding simulations is the aggressiveness of the $\omega_0$ used to obtain $h(t)$.

+As mentioned in the previous section, in the case of the simulation consistent with GW190521, we find that this does not subtract significant power from the portion of the signal falling into the Advanced LIGO sensitive band while in the second case (the S200114f-like simulation) it does.
+The expectation is that for the first case, results obtained through $\Psi_4$ and all $h_{\text{F}}$-based analyses will be very similar; while in the second, those based on filtered waveforms will differ significantly.
+In particular, two types of differences are expected.
+First, if the frequency content of the waveforms is altered by the integration errors, this will limit the ability of the resulting strain waveforms (or rather, $(\delta^{2}h)(t)$) to fit the original $\Psi_4$.
+This will translate into both a reduction of the Bayes Factor that may bias model selection and into potential parameter biases.
+Second, since any choice of $\omega_0$ will remove a certain amount of signal power, this will result in an underrating of the strain-signal loudness.
+On the one hand, for identical parameters, this will lead to an under-estimation of the signal SNR.
+On the other hand, this will cause a bias in the distance estimate.

+The significance of the above effects in model selection and parameter inference depends on the signal loudness, as louder signals require more accurate templates in order to avoid analysis biases.
+We evaluate the impact of these biases under various observing scenarios, we consider three types of signal loudness, characterised by the optimal signal-to-noise ratio (SNR) of the injection modeled by $\Psi_4$.
+In the first case, where use the exact parameters best-fitting GW190521 and s200114f, the $\Psi_4$ injection has an SNR of $\simeq 15$ across the whole detector network, typical of current GW detections.
+Next, reducing the distance by a factor of 2, we study the case of signals with SNR $\simeq 30$, similar to the maximum SNR observed to date.
+Finally, we consider the case where the injection has an SNR of $\simeq 60$. \ncor{For simplicity, in what follows, we will use ``$=$'' signs to refer to these cases}.

+Finally, as shown in the previous section, if our $\Psi_4$ formalism is equivalent to the classical one based on strain, results obtained through the injection and recovery of $(\delta^{2}h_{\text{F/NF}})(t)$ and $h_{\text{F/NF}}(t)$ should be exactly equal, modulo the uncertainty associated to the sampling of the likelihood throughout the parameter space. \ncor{In fact, Table \ref{tab:injections} shows that the evidences obtained by such pairs of analyses differ at most by 0.5 (which would not impact our conclusions regarding model selection), even in the highest SNR cases where convergence is harder to achieve, with most cases ranging between 0 and 0.2.}